tusharshuklaa/space-runner/readme.md

 ### Where to play

-The game is temporarily hosted on github and can be played [here](https://github.com).
+The game is temporarily hosted on github and can be played [here](https://tusharshuklaa.github.io/space-runner/).

+### Features

+* Space Theme
+* Soothing background music
+* Settings to enable/disable music
+* Button to reset Leaderboard
+* Locally saved Leaderboard
+* Easier than original Flappy Bird game ✌🏻😜

 ### Supported Devices for playing